Skip to main content

 For many solo service businesses, starting with a processor plus a simple compliance workflow is often safer than a processor alone.
 If you send recurring cross-border invoices, track invoice treatment, payout evidence, and filing ownership in one place.
 That can help avoid the failure mode where money arrives but you cannot prove tax treatment or reconcile payouts later.

 A conservative approach is to track foreign-account totals and filing obligations continuously, not only at year-end.
-Keep a monthly register with account name, highest balance seen, payout dates, and a note for Add current reporting threshold after verification.
+Keep a monthly register with account name, highest balance seen, payout dates, and a note that the current reporting threshold is pending official verification.
 This can lower the risk of missing a reporting obligation because the register was updated too late.

 Update your compliance register the same day the funds arrive.
 Store the invoice, processor payout confirmation, and receiving-account record together so you can prove source, date, and flow of funds.
 Large payments are harder to defend when documentation is assembled after the fact.

 Use a repeatable four-step check each time: verify buyer status, apply the correct invoice treatment, document supporting evidence, and confirm who owns filing.
-If local law requires specific invoice text, use [Add required local wording after verification].
+If local law requires specific invoice text, keep the current invoice wording pending official or advisor verification before use.
 This helps you avoid disputes and invoices you cannot defend later.

 An MoR model can make sense when you sell digital products across many countries and do not want to run every tax and checkout task yourself.
 Before signing, confirm who is legal seller on the transaction, who collects and remits taxes where applicable, who handles refunds and disputes, and who retains records.
 The core risk is assuming full ownership transferred when the contract leaves part of it with you.